aau-itcom-17/Soundalicious/README.md

 Creates quickPlayScene with options to choose teams and questions number.
 Can go to to the playGameScene or back to the frontPageScene.

 ### CustomGameScene.java
 Firstly redirects to logInScene, after login you can select topics.
-Before starting game goes to the quickPlayScene or can go back to the frontPageScene.
+Before starting game goes to the quickPlayScene, howToPlayScene or can go back to the frontPageScene.

 ### LogInScene.java
 Logs you in if the data is correct or can go back to the frontPageScene.